Wampanoag: Name

-Wampanoag is probably derived from Wapanoos, first documented on Adriaen Block's 1614 map, which was the earliest European representation of the Wampanoag territory.
-The word is a Lenape term for "Easterners" or literally "People of the Dawn", based on information provided by the people whom Block encountered in the lower Hudson Valley.
-It was first used by Increase Mather in 1676 to describe the alliance of tribes who fought against the English in King Philip's War.
-It was never the name of a tribe.
+Wampanoag probably derives from Wapanoos, first documented on Adriaen Block's 1614 map, which was the earliest European representation of the Wampanoag territory.
+The Wampanoag translate this word to "People of the First Light."
+Increase Mather first recorded it in 1676 to describe the alliance of tribes who fought against the English in King Philip's War.

-In 1616, John Smith correctly referred to one of the Wampanoag tribes as the Pokanoket.
-Pokanoket was used in the earliest colonial records and reports as the name of the tribe whose leaders (the Massasoit Ousemequin until 1661, his son Wamsutta from 1661–1662, and Metacom from 1662–1676) led the Wampanoag confederation at the time the English began settling southeastern New England.
+In 1616, John Smith referred to one of the Wampanoag tribes as the Pokanoket.
+The earliest colonial records and reports used Pokanoket as the name of the tribe whose leaders (the Massasoit Ousemequin until 1661, his son Wamsutta from 1661 to 1662, and Metacomet from 1662 to 1676) led the Wampanoag confederation at the time the English began settling southeastern New England.
 The Pokanoket were based at Sowams, near where Warren, Rhode Island, developed and on the peninsula where Bristol, Rhode Island, arose after King Philip's War.
-The Seat of Metacom, or King Philip's seat, at Mount Hope, in Bristol, Rhode Island, (now owned by Brown University) was the most sacred site of the Wampanoag people and became the political center from which Metacomet began King Philip's War, the first pan-tribal war of Native American resistance to English settlement in North America.
+The Seat of Metacomet, or King Philip's seat, at Mount Hope Bay in Bristol, Rhode Island became the political center from which Metacomet began King Philip's War, the first intertribal war of Native American resistance to English settlement in North America.